 Manual Selection picked, but answers feel different to what I tested

 Two things to check.
 First, Deep Think (when enabled by the student or educator on a message) swaps the chat model for a stronger reasoning model for that message only.
-Second, certain tasks like intent classification and title generation always use small purpose-built models, regardless of your chat model choice.
+Second, some background tasks, such as conversation titles, use small purpose-built models regardless of your chat model choice.
 Your chat model only governs the main conversational reply.

 I want a model that is not in the dropdown